The Anatomy of the Soul: How Art and Music Unite Truth, Beauty and Goodness — Part 2

 For some, life is poverty and for others it is uncountable wealth.
 The rich man longs for the anonymity and slower days of the poor man.
 The poor man can be heard singing, “If I were a rich man, lord who made the lion and the lamb, would it really spoil your cosmic plan if I were a wealthy man?”

 9781780231075We are all dust in the wind but our rhythms echo through the halls of time.
 The most unforgettable and amazing repetitions will continue as long as humans walk the earth.
 Coded in the numerous ways we have of capturing the rhythm of our lives.
-Some codes in music, some in text and some in clay.
-Some dynamic, some peaceful, some violent and some sad.
+Some code in music, some in text and some in clay.
+Some codes are dynamic, some peaceful, some violent and some sad.
 We write our lyrics, pen our verses, create our stanzas, and design our choreography.
 All efforts guided by the unseen law of rhythm.
 Now we are hard, now we are brittle.
 Now we roar and now we snore.

 Scherzo: a sprightly humorous movement commonly in quick triple time